freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/simulate-actions-using-a-headless-browser.md

 <section id='instructions'>

-Within `tests/2_functional-tests.js`, in the `'submit "surname" : "Vespucci" - write your e2e test...'` test, automate filling-in and submitting the form from scratch:
+Within `tests/2_functional-tests.js`, in the `'submit "surname" : "Vespucci" - write your e2e test...'` test (`// #6`), automate filling-in and submitting the form from scratch:

 1. Fill in the form with the `surname` of `Vespucci`
 2. Submit it pressing `'submit'` button